 Helping and coping with the diagnosis

-Twenty four million Americans suffer with COPD, so knowing you aren’t alone is an important.
+Twenty-four million Americans suffer from COPD, so knowing you aren’t alone is important.

 The COPD Foundation suggests these steps –